andreabenini/powerButton/BOM.md

 - 1k&#8486; resistor
 - Push button, whatever you like

-Probably you already have these parts in your bench, it's really cheap and there's nothing fancy.
+Probably you already have these parts in your bench, they're really cheap and there's nothing fancy.
-Overall cost might be around ~2$
+Overall cost might be around ~2$ (or free if you have them)